thephpleague/factory-muffin/UPGRADING.md

 ### Generator (Kind) Changes

 We now refer to what was previously the Kind classes, as Generator classes.
 We've removed some of these in favour of the faker alternatives.
 We currently provide the following generators: `Call`, `Closure`, `Factory`, and `Generic`.
 The call, closure, and factory generators have not changed significantly since previous versions, and the generic generator still provides access to the faker generators.
 Note that you can use a `;` to send multiple arguments to the generators.
+The `Closure` generator will now pass the instance of your model into your closure as the first parameter too.

 The removed generators are `Date`, `Integer`, `Name`, `String`, and `Text`, however, these are still callable (some name changes required), as they are available on the generic generator through faker.
 * Instead of using `integer|8`, you can use `randomNumber|8`.